Pattio/TinderKinder/README.md

 # TinderKinder
-Simple script that fetches images of people who like you on tinder
+Simple script that fetches images of people who liked you on tinder

 # Usage
 `./TinderKinder <X-Auth-Token> <Fetch Time Interval (s)>`